raghavmalhotra/reactShoppingCart/README.md

-# Shopping Cart Concept Design
+# Shopping Cart Concept Design USING CONTEXT API

 This project is a concept design for a shopping cart component for a potential e-commerce project.
 The design is built using React, Tailwind CSS, and Vite.